chaowang15/plane-opt-rgbd/mesh_visibility/Readme.md

 ## Note
 - A typical input data for this code can be found from [BundleFusion](http://graphics.stanford.edu/projects/bundlefusion/) or [3DLite](http://graphics.stanford.edu/projects/3dlite/) data, which contains reconstructed PLY model and camera pose files for each RGB-D sequence.
 - Default image size is 640x480 and set as constants.
 You can change it in `mesh_visibility.h`.
-- If you find the code cannot render face textures (from OBJ model) into images, one possible reason is that graphics memory is not enough to save large texture images.
+- If you find the code cannot render face textures from OBJ model (like you get a pure black rendered image), one possible reason is that the texture image for your mesh is too large than your graphics memory.
+Try to lower down the texture image quality.